Speech therapy is never done inside a vacuum, and it takes a village to help your child through their communication journey.

 Oftentimes, families feel that it’s their responsibility to make a difference and help you “fix” your child.
-While their dedication is admirable, it’s not realistic to expect that your child is going to fly through speech therapy in the blink of an eye.
-Encourage your family members to take things slowly so that they can interact with your child calmly and help them with their speech therapy in small, meaningful ways.
+While this is nice, it’s not realistic to expect that your child is going to achieve speech therapy progress quickly.
+Take things slowly so that they interact calmly and help them with their speech therapy in small, meaningful ways.

 10. Listen to their concerns

 Nobody likes a “know-it-all,” but family members often make interesting observations and have valuable points that they’d like to share with you.
 Let them know that you take them seriously and that their concerns are your concerns.
 Making sure you, your family, and your child’s speech therapist are all on the same page is extremely important for your child to be well-cared-for in their communication development.

 This time it’s you who need to respond positively to family members when they try with your child and attempt speech therapy-related activities.
 Good interaction skills and encouragement goes a long way.
 Positivity increases communication and the desire for your family member to keep going with your child’s communication activities.

 The more your child practices their speech therapy, the more likely they are to make significant strides in their communication abilities.
 Commitment and involvement from parents and family can be the turning point in the development of your child’s communication skills.
 Helping your child communicate can be frustrating at first, but stick with it, and you’ll surely be happy with the result.

 Remember that you always have an ally with Speech Blubs.
 If you aren’t sure which activities your family members can do with your child, then download Speech Blubs.
 Help stimulate your child and target their communication using some of our fantastic communication-centered activities.
 Contact us for additional support if you’re not sure what your next steps should be.